Kamran-Afzali/Kamran-Afzali.github.io/_posts/UNC_BIAS_2.md

 cat("95% CI:", pred + c(-1.96, 1.96) * sqrt(pred_var), "\n")
 ```

-While `kernlab` does not expose full posterior diagnostics, it provides a useful approximation for uncertainty-aware regression.

 ## Conformal Prediction for Model-Agnostic Intervals

 Unlike Bayesian methods that require probabilistic models, **conformal prediction** offers a frequentist framework for constructing prediction intervals with finite-sample coverage guarantees.
 It is model-agnostic and particularly useful when underlying model assumptions are questionable.